direct to content

 Description

-BZN 17 is the wreck of a Dutch-built armed merchantman (a straetvaarder, pinas or fluyt) that was likely built ca. 1640-1650.
+BZN 17 is the wreck of a Dutch-built armed merchantman (a straatvaarder, pinas or flute) that was likely built around 1640-1650.
 The original name is unknown.
 The ship is well preserved to the uppermost main deck.
 Most of the ship and hull seem to be well preserved in the sand.
-Site dimensions are 40 x 20 m.
+Site dimensions are ca. 40 x 20 m.
 At least five cannons were reportedly salvaged.
-One cannon is reported to be from this wreck.
-The other four have disappeared.
+One cannon is from this wreck has been officially reported.
+The other four have disappeared/have been illegally salvaged.

 Date